johncai117/DAMSL/README.md

 ## Steps for Re-training and Testing

-1. Train supervised model on miniImageNet for 400 epochs
+1. Train supervised feature encoder on miniImageNet for 400 epochs

     • *Standard supervised learning on miniImageNet*
     ```bash
         python ./train.py --dataset miniImageNet --model ResNet10  --method baseline --train_aug --start_epoch 0 --stop_epoch 401
     ```
-2. Train GNN model on MiniImagenet for 5 and 20 shots for 400 epochs
+2. Train GNN feature encoder on MiniImagenet for 5 and 20 shots for 400 epochs

     • *GNN on miniImageNet for 5 shot*